-Red Cross says 21 staffers paid for sexual services
+International Red Cross says 21 staffers paid for sexual services

 The ICRC -- which has more than 17,000 staff members worldwide -- is concerned that some incidents have gone unreported while others have been reported but not dealt with correctly.

-Daccord said he has "contacted other humanitarian organizations with the aim of addressing issues that require a collective effort."
-That includes stopping offenders from transferring from one agency to another.
+Daccord said he has "contacted other humanitarian organizations with the aim of addressing issues that require a collective effort," including stopping offenders from transferring from one agency to another.

 "I am committed to fostering an ICRC culture that encourages staff to prevent, detect and report misconduct.
 All allegations are investigated.
 People must feel safe and empowered to raise concerns, and we have encouraged staff to make use of a dedicated, confidential email address to do so," he said.